-If you’re reading this, it’s likely that a powerful, essential part of you is hidden and unhappy.
+If you’re reading this, it’s likely that a powerful, essential part of you is hidden and cranky.
 That’s your creative genius, the wonderful you that wants to write, that loves to play, that adores making art.
 This is the part of you that helps make life feel really, really good.

 But this ‘non-practical’ you has been put in the basement with the other ‘non-essentials’ and is getting really upset about being ignored.

 Maybe you want to write a book so that your work reaches a wider audience.
 Or perhaps you want to explore an art form, just for the fun of it.